ryanbrito/expenses-classifier-cs50-final-project/README.md

 ## How to Use the Project:
 * Check the folder "Expenses sheet examples" for rapid examples of expenses sheets that you can upload to the application;
-* More usage information in the video [videotest](testtest);
+* More usage information in the video[ Expenses Panel - CS50x 2023 - Final Project. ](https://www.youtube.com/watch?v=-oqbUjXRCGQ);

 ## How it works:
-### This diagram shows how the application's primary function - categorize() - works and automatically classifies each expense.
+### This diagrams shows how the application's primary function - categorize() - works and automatically classifies each expense.
+* Imagine that there's an expense in your sheet that looks something like this: "Gasoline | $200.00"<br>
+"DIAGRAM 1"

+* If the application cannot found any word of the expense title in the categories table, the dictionary API will be used.
+Take the following example where the application iterated through the whole table and could not categorize the expense "Peanut Butter | $10.00", so the API was used.<br>
+"DIAGRAM 2"

 ## Files and Folders:
 ### app.py: